pgRouting/workshop/docs/source/chapters/advanced.rst

 Exercise 7 - Vehicle routing - Going
 ...............................................................................

-.. rubric:: From the Westin, going to the Brewry by car.
+.. rubric:: From the Venue, going to the Brewry by car.

 .. image:: /images/ad7.png
   :width: 300pt
-  :alt: From the Westin, going to the Brewry by car
+  :alt: From the Venue, going to the Brewry by car

 * The vehicle is going from vertex ``3986`` to vertex ``13009``.
 * Use ``cost`` and ``reverse_cost`` columns, which are in unit ``degrees``.